MadeleineOman/Mutation_equilibrium/Human_mutability_model/ReadME.txt

 # **description of the folders**

 other_species_mutability_model/
---> creating the models for the model species used for the comparison in the firts resutls text (mainly comparing the range of mutability seen across different species)
+- creating the models for the model species used for the comparison in the firts resutls text (mainly comparing the range of mutability seen across different species)

+# **description of files**

+Mudict* --> dictionary object file of the mutations for all the triplets.
+- different files are from different kinds o mutations (ie MutDict_coding_2021_09_15.txt is the mutation dictionary for all triplets in coding regions)

+Model* --> dictionary object file of the mutability model
+- different files correpond to different models

+tripCount* --> dictionary object file of the triplet counts in the genome per triplet